carrot-ar/carrot-ios/Examples.md

 ### Initializing a `CarrotSession`

-The first parameter in `CarrotSession`'s initializer is something that conforms to the [`Socket`](https://github.com/carrot-ar/carrot-ios/blob/master/Carrot/Networking/Socket.swift) protocol:
+The first parameter in `CarrotSession`'s initializer is something that conforms to the [`Socket`](https://github.com/carrot-ar/carrot-ios/blob/master/Carrot/Networking/Socket.swift) protocol.

 This protocol allows you to use whatever underlying implemention of a WebSocket that you'd like.
 All you have to do is conform the it to the `Socket` protocol.
 If you own the code, this should be trivial.
 If you don't own the underlying implementation, aka if you're using a third party library to interface with a WebSocket, the easiest way to do this is probably to wrap the third party WebSocket implementation within a new type that conforms to the `Socket` protocol.